 Your consent (and that of your child(ren) should they be aged over 13 years) may be sought, except when the sharing of information could prevent a crime or protect a child, you or another person from abuse or harm.
 We will always try to tell you when information is being shared unless it is not safe to do so or if we cannot contact you and we believe your vital interests or that of another adult or child at risk.

-Depending on how you come into contact with us, the information we collect may include the following:
+If you are already in contact with us, the information we collect may include the following:

-- Personal details (for example, name, email address, postal address, telephone and/or mobile number, date of birth, gender)
+- Personal details (for example, name, email address, postal address, telephone and/or mobile number).

 - Financial details (for example, the donations you’ve made, bank details and taxpayer status where necessary to understand if we can claim Gift Aid)

-- Details of your interests and preferences, for example, the actions you’ve taken in support of the Trust and/or For Baby’s Sake, the ways you’ve supported us and your contact preferences.
+- Details of your interests and preferences, for example, the actions you’ve taken in support of The For Baby’s Sake Trust and/or the For Baby’s Sake programme, the ways you’ve supported us and your contact preferences

-- We may also gather information that is publicly available to build up a better picture of you and your interests, so we can consider how best to ask for your support.
+- We may also gather information that is publicly available, including using online intelligence tools, to build up a better picture of you and your interests, so we can consider how best to ask for your support.
 We are mostly likely to do this desk research ourselves, though we may contract another organisation to do this work for us and/or may use third party subscriptions to help us understand things such as the demographic information associated with your postcode, an estimate of your age, information about directorships and shareholdings, employment and earnings as well as your charitable interests and giving history.
-We do this to make sure our communications to you are appropriate and tailored – something we know means a lot to supporters.
+We do this to make sure our communications to you are appropriate and tailored – something we know means a lot to supporters

-For those who engage in For Baby’s Sake, we may seek your consent to gather personal details as well as your explicit consent to gather more detailed sensitive personal data (now known as ‘special category data’) such as information relating to your race, ethnic origin, religion, health, personal history, marital/ relationship status, family situation.
-This enables us to work with you to assess your needs as fully as possible and match them to the service and support we provide.
+- For those who engage as service users in For Baby’s Sake, we may seek your consent2,3 to gather personal details as well as your explicit consent to gather more detailed sensitive personal data (known as ‘special category data’) such as information relating to your race, ethnic origin, religion, health, personal history, marital/ relationship status, family situation.
+This enables us to work with you to assess your needs as fully as possible and match them to the service and support we provide

 How we use your information